 My name is Mark Anderson and I am a Licensed Counselor and Licensed Independent Chemical Dependency Counselor in the State of Ohio.
 I am also Licensed as a Counselor in the State of Michigan.
 I have over 40 years experience in mental health and substance abuse treatment.
 I specialize in treating individuals and families with addiction problems and co-existing mental health issues such as anxiety, depression and trauma.
 I also have extensive experience working with people who are attempting to cope with the loss of a loved one.
 One of the major benefits of counseling is to provide people with hope and the tools to assist them in dealing with a variety of problems.
 I look forward to having the opportunity to work with you.

-I am licensed in Ohio with over 10 years of professional work experience in mental health and substance use treatment.
-I have experience in helping clients with motivation, self esteem, and confidence, career difficulties, coping with life changes.
-I also am a certified Life Coach and have worked in executive and professional coaching.
+I am licensed in Michigan with 13 years of clinical experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, ADHD, depression, anger, confidence and more.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 Michael McWhirter